danfuzz/samizdat/doc/samizdat-0-lib/Value.md

 Ordering is calculated as follows:

 The "majorest" order is by type (see below for details).
-The minor order is according to `perOrder` called on the arguments.
+The minor order is according to `totOrder` called on the arguments.
 See that generic function for more details.

 #### `typeOf(value) <> .`